-Ensure the commercial terms are drawn up in a Heads of Agreement and signed off by both parties prior to instructing a lawyer to prepare the lease.
+Ensure the terms of the commercial negotiation are drawn up in a Heads of Agreement and signed off by both parties prior to instructing a lawyer to prepare the lease.

 Step two: Have a lawyer present

-Step five: Seek a property manager
+Step five: Seek out the help of a property manager

-As already pointed out, employing an experienced property manager to handle your property is crucial for not only you, but your prospective tenant as well.
+Employing an experienced property manager to handle your property is crucial for not only you but your prospective tenant as well.

 Step six: Have a pre-lease inspection